drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Algorithm Based Approaches

-Assembling together pharmacophoric elements can be done efficiently with computerized construction programs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/algorithm-based-approaches-ab219778'><i class='fa fa-play' aria-hidden='true'></i></button>Assembling together pharmacophoric elements can be done efficiently with computerized construction programs.
 In some systems, the new molecule is constructed atom-by-atom while other systems incorporate a library of pre-prepared fragments ready to be assembled.
 Whatever algorithms are used, the input of such programs is the pharmacophore considered as the '3D query', and the output consists of possible solutions, namely different molecules carrying the query pharmacophore in the proper geometry.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.